-The statutory sick pay ("SSP") regime has been temporarily amended by the Statutory Sick Pay (General) (Coronavirus Amendment) Regulations 2020, the Statutory Sick Pay (Coronavirus) (Suspension of Waiting Days and General Amendment) Regulations 2020 and the Statutory Sick Pay (General) (Coronavirus Amendment) (No. 3) Regulations 2020 on 13 March 2020, 28 March 2020 and 16 April 2020 respectively.
-As a result, qualifying employees who self-isolate because they:
+The statutory sick pay ("SSP") regime has been temporarily amended by the Statutory Sick Pay (General) (Coronavirus Amendment) Regulations 2020, the Statutory Sick Pay (Coronavirus) (Suspension of Waiting Days and General Amendment) Regulations 2020, the Statutory Sick Pay (General) (Coronavirus Amendment) (No. 3) Regulations 2020, the Statutory Sick Pay (General) (Coronavirus Amendment) (No. 4) Regulations 2020, and the Statutory Sick Pay (Coronavirus) (Suspension of Waiting Days and General Amendment) (No. 2) Regulations 2020 on 13 March, 28 March, 16 April,28 May and 6 July 2020 respectively.
+As a result, qualifying employees will be entitled to SSP if they are unable to work and self-isolate because they:

-- are in the second category and then develop symptoms themselves; or
+(iii) are in the second category and then develop symptoms themselves;

 - are defined in public health guidance as extremely vulnerable and at very high risk of severe illness from COVID-19 because of an underlying health condition; and

-- have been advised by a notification (sent to, or in respect of, them) that, in accordance with that guidance, they need to follow rigorously shielding measures for the period specified in the notification,
+- have been advised by a notification (sent to, or in respect of, them) that, in accordance with that guidance, they need to follow rigorously shielding measures for the period specified in the notification; or

 In the event that an employee has to take sick leave due to COVID-19, eligible employers may be able to reclaim SSP payments made to employees (which are usually payable at a rate of £95.85 per week).
 Under the Coronavirus Statutory Sick Pay Rebate Scheme, the UK government will reimburse small and medium-sized employers (i.e. those with fewer than 250 employees as at 28 February 2020) for any SSP payments made to current or former employees for eligible periods of sick pay starting on or after 13 March 2020.
 The repayment from HMRC will cover up to two weeks of SSP and will cover employees who are unable to work because they (i) have coronavirus, (ii) are self-isolating and are unable to work from home, and/or (iii) they are shielding (as they are at high risk).
 The online portal to make a claim launched on 26 May 2020 and can be accessed here.